inkstitch/inkstitch/collections/_fonts/en/ondulamarif.md

 {: .font-glyphs }

 ### Dimensions
-This variation allow for a smaller scae
+This variation allow for a smaller scale

 It can be used  from {{ font2.min_scale | times: 100 | floor }}% ({{ font1.size | times: font2.min_scale }} mm)
 up to {{ font2.max_scale | times: 100 | floor }}% ({{ font2.size | times: font1.max_scale }} mm).